-Arguably one of the most bizarre (not to mention dumb) storylines to come out of the 90s had to have been Clone Reva.
+Arguably one of the most bizarre (not to mention what I think is completely dumb) storylines to come out of the 90s had to have been Clone Reva.
 Written by James Harmon Brown and Barbara Esensten this story was universally panned by critics and went on to make Guiding Light something of a laughing stock of the industry.
-This storyline is very polarizing with Guiding Light fans.
-Some look back on this story with a grimace and others seem to like the campy feel.
+This storyline is very polarizing with Guiding Light fans; some look back on this story with a grimace and others seem to like the campy feel.

 To begin this storyline you have to start with the exit of Annie Dutton.
 Annie Dutton has lost everything.
 She had Josh and his love, but that ended with the return of Reva.
 She plotted and schemed to no avail.
 Josh’s love for Reva would be the victor in that triangle.
 Annie “moved on” with Alan only to have Reva ruin her wedding.
 Enough was enough, Annie was going to take Reva out once and for all.